We capture high-quality aerial images of your land. Our UAV surveys can be used for 2D and 3D land mapping, topographical surveys, and more.

 Combined with our flagship drone platform DJI M300 RTK, the DJI Zenmuse P1 camera enables photogrammetry and 3D modelling of the highest standard.
 There are also interchangeable fixed-focus lenses, on a 3-axis stabilized gimbal, that provide robust versatility to help create stunning 2D, 3D detailed models.

-LiDAR for everyone.
-The DJI Zenmuse L1 LiDAR payload features an integrated Livox LiDAR module and a 20mp camera.
+LIDAR for everyone.
+The DJI Zenmuse L1 LIDAR payload features an integrated Livox LIDAR module and a 20mp camera.
 This combination makes for an excellent all-round package.
 Covering up to 2km² in a single flight, the L1 carries a highly efficient payload.

 The DJI D-RTK 2 mobile base station helps make accuracy easy.
 This GNSS receiver supports GPS, GLONASS, Beidou, and GALILEO signals, allowing for centimetre-level positioning.
 The integrated IMUs monitor movements and calibrate tilt sensors to minimize risks.